alsmola/graphgrc/scf/bcd-012-coordinatewithexternalserviceproviders.md

-# SCF - %!S(string=BCD-01.2 - Coordinate With External Service Providers)
+# SCF - BCD-01.2 - Coordinate With External Service Providers
 Mechanisms exist to coordinate internal contingency plans with the contingency plans of external service providers to ensure that contingency requirements can be satisfied.
 ## Mapped framework controls
 ### ISO 27002